-We accept debit and credit cards for a minimum payment of £5 in both our farm shop and tea barn.
+We accept debit and credit cards for in both our farm shop and tea barn.
 Certain activities such as face painting, crafting etc will require payment by cash but we do offer a cashback service if needed.

 We have ample free parking at the farm.
 In wet weather the parking field may become muddy so please allow our staff to guide you to the best parking areas.
 Disabled parking spots are available in front of the barn.

 We have male, female and disabled toilet facilities.
 Baby changing is available in the disabled toilet and we have high chairs and bottle warming facilities in our tea barn.

 Well behaved dogs are welcome at the farm and we have dog waste bins located around the farm.
 For more information check out our FAQs.